A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Introduction

-Professor E. Rafailov's research group at Aston University has developed LDF/FS wearable devices using VCSEs, showing comparable signal responses to conventional monitors in volunteer assessments \cite{inproceedings19}.
+Professor E. Rafailov's research group at Aston University has developed LDF/FS wearable devices using VCSELs, showing signal responses comparable to conventional monitors in volunteer assessments \cite{inproceedings19,zharkikh2022,dremin2025}.
 These devices employ LDF and FS for non-invasive early detection of vascular complications in diabetes and other conditions.
-LDF assesses tissue perfusion, oxygen saturation, and blood volume, while FS detects metabolic activity changes and AGEs accumulation, contributing to microvascular damage and inflammation in diabetes.
+LDF assesses tissue perfusion and blood flow regulatory mechanisms \cite{low2020historical,rajan2009}, while FS can detect changes in metabolic activity, accumulation of AGEs, and other pathology-associated fluorophores \cite{dremin2017,dremin2023chapter}.

-LDF is a non-invasive method for estimating perfusion in the microcirculation \cite{low2020historical}.
-Introduced over 30 years ago, the technique uses laser radiation to probe tissue and analyze backscatter from moving red blood cells, primarily Hemoglobin (Hb).
+Introduced more than 30 years ago, LDF uses laser radiation to probe tissue and analyze backscattering from moving red blood cells.
 The main parameter recorded is the microcirculation or perfusion index, essential for organ nutrition, adaptation, and regulation.
-The method uses wavelet transformation, specifically adaptive wavelet analysis with complex-valued Morlet wavelets, to assess microvessel oscillatory processes over a wide frequency range.
-This has been the standard for over 15 years, replacing Fast Fourier Transform (FFT) and Butterworth filters \cite{kralj2023wavelet}.
-Continuous wavelet transformation is preferred for non-stationary LDF-gram (perfusion) due to its optimal ``time-frequency'' resolution, effectively tracking frequency and amplitude fluctuations in blood flow signals \cite{Loktionova:19}.
-The FS method uses laser probing to record fluorescence spectra of metabolic coenzymes, measuring NADH and FAD fluorescence intensity.
-This detects changes in metabolic activity in endothelial cells, indicating various physiological and pathological processes, and identifying cellular metabolic disorders related to diseases \cite{zharkikh2020biophotonics}.
+The method uses wavelet transform, specifically adaptive wavelet analysis with complex-valued Morlet wavelets, to assess microvessel oscillatory processes over a wide frequency range.
+This has been the standard for over 20 years, replacing the Fast Fourier Transform (FFT) and Butterworth filters \cite{stefanovska1999,kralj2023wavelet}.
+The continuous wavelet transform is preferred for non-stationary LDF signals (perfusion) due to its optimal ``time-frequency'' resolution, which effectively tracks frequency and amplitude fluctuations in blood flow signals.
+Currently, several principal frequency bands are distinguished in microvascular oscillations, reflecting various regulatory mechanisms: endothelial endothelial ($0.0095$--$0.02$\,Hz), neurogenic ($0.02$--$0.06$\,Hz), myogenic ($0.06$--$0.16$\,Hz), respiratory ($0.16$--$0.4$\,Hz), and cardiac ($0.4$--$1.6$\,Hz) \cite{bagno2015wavelet, kvandal2006}.
+The FS method uses laser probing to record fluorescence spectra of tissue fluorophores, including metabolic coenzymes, such as NADH and FAD.
+This detects changes in endothelial cell metabolic activity, indicating various physiological and pathological processes and identifying cellular metabolic disorders associated with disease \cite{dunaev2015,zharkikh2020biophotonics}.